Same Day Appointments Available

 TMJ Examination.
 TMJ relief begins with a TMJ examination at the Houston Dentists at Post Oak.
 In many cases, bite alignment is responsible for TMJ symptoms.

 Treating TMJ.
-Patients wear orthotic devices created based on data from the TMJ exam.
-Gradually adjusting the bite, patients should begin to experience TMJ relief.
+Patients wear orthotic devices created in accordance with data from the TMJ exam.
+The device gradually adjusts the bite, and patients should begin to experience TMJ relief.

 TMJ Rehabilitation.
 Permanent solutions for treating TMJ will vary by patient.
 TMJ relief may be possible by wearing removable orthotics, braces or Invisalign, or by placing porcelain restorations on teeth and changing the bite.